Ampersand-ASL/amp-server/docs/user.md

     sudo apt install wget net-tools libcurl4-gnutls-dev

 An adjustment needs to be made to allow non-root users to access the HID interfaces.
+This is relevant to the COS/PTT signals.
 Create /etc/udev/rules.d/99-mydevice.rules with this contents:

     # The C-Media vendor ID
     SUBSYSTEM=="hidraw", ATTRS{idVendor}=="0d8c", MODE="0666", TAG+="uaccess"